GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

  * DTLS.
 The TLS protocol is the gold standard of authentication and securing network communications.
 DTLS is part of the TLS protocol, but designed for IP datagrams which are lighter weight and ideal for resource constrained devices.
 Identities are verified using X.509 certificates and trusted root certificates.
-The DTLS handshake step are used for BLE authentication, a successful handshake means each side of the BLE connection has been properly authenticated.
+The DTLS handshake steps are used for BLE authentication, a successful handshake means each side of the BLE connection has been properly authenticated.
 A result of the DTLS handshake steps is a shared secret key which is then used to encrypted further communications.
 For the BLE authentication this key is not used, instead the existing BLE link layer encryption is used to encrypt BLE communications.
 However _**Why not use this shared key for BLE